 Here are some other cards that also reward you for retail spending.
 Depending on your spending habits, you might find these might attractive than the DBS Black Visa Card.

 UOB Preferred Platinum Card – If you like the fact that you can get bonus rewards points on your Visa PayWave purchases, the UOB PP is another credit card that offers this perk.
-In fact, it gives you a whopping 10X points on contactless payments (and online spending too) which makes the DBS Black Visa Card’s 3X look rather measly by comparison.
-However, there’s a spending cap of $1,000 a month.
+In fact, it gives you a whopping 10X (4 miles per dollar) points on contactless payments and online spending, which makes the DBS Black Visa Card’s 3X look rather measly by comparison.
+But it also has a monthly expenditure cap of $1,000.

 Do you have the DBS Black Visa Card?
 Share your reviews in the comments.